 The Sonora Pass daypack offers plenty of storage (in fact, the most pockets of the backpacks on this list) to make sure everything is in place.
 The pack has a 27L capacity with only a 59.95 MSRP, but you wouldn’t know it based on the backpack’s layout.

 In addition, you can store your water bottles in the two pockets on the sides or use the hydration pass-through for a reservoir.
-Also, attach additional items to the backpack for your hike (including snowshoes) using the front daisy chain and a strap or carabiner.
+Also, attach snowshoes and additional items to the backpack for your hike using the front daisy chain and a strap or carabiner.